Daniel-Fonseca-da-Silva/portfolio-website/README.md

 ## 🎯 Overview

-This portfolio website serves as a comprehensive digital showcase for Daniel Fonseca da Silva, a System Engineer specialising in FullStack Development, System Architecture, and Cloud Infrastructure.
+This portfolio website serves as a comprehensive digital showcase for Daniel Fonseca da Silva, a System Architect specialising in FullStack Development, System Architecture, and Cloud Infrastructure.
 The site presents professional experience, featured projects, technical skills, and contact information through an elegant, modern interface.

 ## 🎨 Purpose